developer-zebra/developer-zebra-site/src/ddt/2-0/guide/about/index.md

 ## Overview

-Diagnostic Tool instantly tests and diagnoses the operability of the main device systems  on Zebra mobile devices to determine system health and functionality.
-This application exercises device subsystems and reports the pass/fail status for the test properties.
-Where appropriate, Zebra Help Desk uses the tool for troubleshooting device issues, relying on the results to provide the most optimum steps to reach a resolution.
-Resolve simple issues and avoid unnecessary returns to the Zebra Repair Center with Diagnostic Tool, resulting to increased worker productivity and device uptime.
-The main device subsystems are:
+Diagnostic Tool instantly tests and diagnoses the hardware operability on Zebra mobile devices to determine system health and functionality.
+Where appropriate, Zebra Help Desk uses this tool for troubleshooting device issues, relying on the results to provide optimum steps to reach a resolution.
+It is useful for quickly troubleshooting device issues, resulting to increased worker productivity, limited device downtime, and unnecessary returns to the Zebra Repair Center.

-* **Battery** - Provides information regarding: battery level, voltage, state of charge, power soource, temperature, health percentage, backup battery voltage and manufacture date.
-* **GPS** – Provides information regarding: GPS status (enabled/disabled/not supported), latitude, longitude, altitude, bearing, speed and accuracy.
-* **System** - Provides information regarding CPU, memory, storage, and number of processes running.
-* **WLAN** – Provides information regarding: WLAN state (enable/disabled), connection status, ESSID, BSSID, MAC Address, signal strength and IP address.
+Hardware features tested:

+* **Scanner Test** – checks whether the scanner is operable
+* **Button Test** – checks the operation of push-to-talk, left or right scan trigger, volume up and volume down device buttons
+* **Touch Screen Test** – checks for operation of the device touch display
+* **Bluetooth Tests** – checks whether the Bluetooth radio is operable and returns Bluetooth related information: Bluetooth name, radio power cycle result, radio functional/non-functional, and discoverable/connectable.
+* **WiFi Tests** – checks for operation of the WiFi radio and returns WiFi related information: MAC address, ping test results to specified address, radio power cycle result, signal strength, ESSID, IP address, BSSID, and speed
+* **Battery Tests** – checks the battery status and returns battery related information: part number, serial number, model number, decommission status, voltage, current, and temperature
-* **WAN** – Provides information regarding: SIM state, WAN type, signal strength, phone number and device ID.
+* **WWAN Tests** – checks for operation of the WWAN radio and returns related WWAN information: SIM state, voice state, data state, WAN type, signal strength, phone number, and device ID
-* **Bluetooth** – Provides information regarding: Bluetooth state (on/off), status (paired/unpaired), connectable/discoverable, Bluetooth address and name. <br><br>
+* **Audio Test** – checks for operation of the device microphone and speaker

 When using multiple Android user accounts on a single device, Diagnostic Tool use and functionality only applies to the active primary user.

+For more information on each test, refer to [Test Criteria](../criteria).

 ## New in Diagnostic Tool 2.0
 * Introduced **two modes of operation:** admin mode and user mode.
 * **Changes in supported subsystems for testing:**
   * Subystems added: Scanner, Bluetooth, and Touch Screen.
   * Subsystems removed: GPS, Systems
 * Added capability  to **import or export configuration files.**
 * New **Settings** and **Configure Tests** app screens for administrators.
+* Added and removed device support.
+See **Supported Devices** table below.

 ## Supported Devices
 Diagnostic Tool is pre-installed on all supported Zebra devices.